Nicblast/Street-Swift/README.md

 * Standardization: Synchronized disparate date formats to allow for accurate week-over-week trend analysis.

+## Important note on methodology and data sources:

+The data utilized in this project is a synthetic representation of car-sharing operations.
+It was generated using a custom script to simulate high-variance business scenarios, such as regional demand shifts and service-level fluctuations.
+This approach allows for a controlled validation of the Business Analyst's diagnostic framework without compromising sensitive proprietary or PII (Personally Identifiable Information) data.

-## Problem
+## Business Problem

-# "Why is our fleet underperforming, and where exactly are we losing money?"
+# Why is our fleet underperforming, and where exactly are we losing money?

 To answer this for the CEO, the company has asked me to break that big question down into these four more specific sub-questions: